 Values serve as a great anchor for decision-making.
 We tend to act on our values—often unknowingly.
 Then again, we often stray from our core values whether acting spontaneously in the moment or becoming influenced by other factors.

-For example, there was a time when I needed to make a decision on whether to speak up or stay quiet about something that my boss said to our team that bothered me.
-I drew upon my values of integrity, courage and growth to decide that speaking up was the right thing for me to do (and for which my team appreciated as well).
+For example, there was a time when I needed to decide on whether to speak up or stay quiet about something that my boss said to our team that bothered me.
+I drew upon my values of integrity, courage, and growth to decide that speaking up was the right thing for me to do (and for which my team appreciated as well).

 Here’s an exercise: Brainstorm and write down a list of what you value.
 Then circle the ones that stand out to you from a leadership perspective.
 See if you can whittle your list down to five top values for you as a leader.
 Then, when you find yourself making a tough decision, run it through your value filter and ask yourself “Does this choice align with my values?
 Will this choice reflect who I am and want to be?”